|

 Works by Chih-Yu (Kevin) Lin

-that surround me in everyday life: architecture, nature and the figure.
-My relationship with these
+My work is both functional and sculptural.
+I explore the images that surround us in everyday life: architecture, nature and the figure.

 Each of the components of a given piece adds layers to form and function along with the interpretation of the work.
 Purpose and meaning are expressed by the multiple functions and forms.
 Many of my pieces have hidden functions or containers allowing the wearer or owner to disclose all of the pieces according to their desires.